girlguidinghertfordshire/ggherts/get-involved/vacancies/index.md

 permalink: /get-involved/vacancies/
 lastmod: 2022-04-24T07:01:49.097Z
 ---
-## Volunteer Vacancies
+## Volunteer vacancies

 We have fantastic volunteers who look to the county team for guidance, support and vision.
 We are looking for new lead volunteers and trainers to fully embrace the programme, spread passion and enthusiasm for guiding to help the county move forward.

 {% capture description %}
 Do you have what it takes to move Girlguiding forward across the whole division, whilst leading a dedicated team?

-This fantastic opportunity to influence and create real change in the East division (covering Ware, Hertford, Sawbridgeworth, High Wych, Bishop's Stortford and Buntingford) has become available.
+This fantastic opportunity to influence and create real change in the east division (covering Ware, Hertford, Sawbridgeworth, High Wych, Bishop's Stortford and Buntingford) has become available.

 Make a positive difference to others and improve opportunities for girls and young women.